verifai/multiLLM/README.md

 After you have created the action chain you can pass this into the `Multi_LLM.run()` method and run.

+### Action Chain

+The `Action Chain` is a core component of processesing LLM output.
+In the provided [example.py](examples/example.py) we see the first action defined is for processing the LLM response and extracting the code alone from the response.
+This could be a first of many steps, what could follow could be saving the code to the file or extracting information through the `ast` module.
+The actions are meant to be ran on each of the model's outputs so they should be generalized for use.

 ## Rank Class
 The `Rank` class is identical in functionality to the `Action` class, though the use is different.
 While the `Action` class is used to accept and modify data in each of the models, the `Rank` class' purpose is to modify the final combined output of the LLMs.
 This output is stored in a dictionary keyed by the model's names.
 The `Rank` class's methods should be written to take this data and operate on it.